jedick/R-help-chat/README.md

 ## Acknowledgments

-This project wouldn't be what it is without the codes copied from other projects with local modifications (see `mods` directory).
+Key features of this project wouldn't be possible without the codes adapted from other projects (see `mods` directory).
 Thank you!

 - The retriever class for BM25S (with persistence!) is copied from a [LangChain PR](https://github.com/langchain-ai/langchain/pull/28123) by [@mspronesti](https://github.com/mspronesti)
 - Code from [ToolCallingLLM](https://github.com/lalanikarim/tool_calling_llm) adds LangChain-compatible tooling to local Hugging Face models